CodeWithEmil/Soundify/README.md

 # Soundify -- Get a better sense of life.

 Hey devs!
-My name is Emil, and I present to you Soundify! <br>
+My name is Emil, and I'm glad to present you Soundify! <br>
+Keep reading to get to know more about it. ↓↓↓

 ![Instagram story - 6](https://user-images.githubusercontent.com/96463540/152078651-b264b175-e4d9-48b6-a598-4fc962fbcbf3.png)

 # What is Soundify?
 Soundify is an amazing tool.
 Have you ever felt like you have no way out of a situation?
 No worries.
 Soundify is here.
 Escape from reality and minimize your problems after relaxing with sounds.
 16 sounds, endless combinations.
 Create your own mixes, combos and performances.
+Soundify can be found using these

 # Features
 Some of Soundify's most remarkable features include: